 'I don't want to mum-bash', claims Bibi Lynch.
-Why then, open your article with two stories about mothers who anyone, even other mums, would find ridiculous...?
-That of the 'devastated' about-to-be-mother of three boys and how tired Victoria Beckham is, despite her undoubted fleet of staff and luxurious lifestyle.
+Why then, open your article with two stories about mothers who anyone, EVEN other mums (!), would find ridiculous...?
+That of the 'devastated' about-to-be-mother of her third boy and how tired Victoria Beckham is, despite her undoubted fleet of staff and luxurious lifestyle.

 She then slips in a sideswipe at 'Mumsnet Towers', assuming all women who have procreated worship at its feet.
 If moaning mothers annoy you, why look at Mumsnet?
 It's like saying you hate origami and getting all aerated because Peter from Swanage can't fold the perfect swan on origami.co.uk.

 Lynch claims she knows how horrendous post-natal depression is, or illness as it is technically termed.
 Depression is depression, yes, but does she know that according to the Royal College of Obstetricians and Gynaecologists (RCOG), more than ten per cent of maternal deaths - that's deaths within one year of giving birth - are caused by suicide?
 And often particularly grisly suicides at that, the women wanting to punish themselves in the worst way possible for leaving their child motherless.